abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

     & t_k \geqslant 0 & \forall \, k \in V \setminus \{s,t\}
     \end{array}

-..  [#jobshop_model_exact] It is not obvious that this model produces optimal solution that are feasible schedules but it can
+..  [#jobshop_model_exact] It is not obvious that this model produces optimal solutions that are feasible schedules but it can
     be shown that it does.

 We will implement and solve this model in the next section but first we need to read and process the data representing